celery/celery/docs/configuration.rst

 See your transport user manual for supported options (if any).

-Example setting the visibility timeout (supported by Redis and SQS transports):
+Example setting the visibility timeout (supported by SQS transports):

 .. code-block:: python